 8 Other Pro Sports Teams That Changed Their Nicknames

-The Charlotte Bobcats will become the Hornets next season, uniting the Queen City's current NBA team with its old nickname.
-The original Charlotte Hornets franchise moved to New Orleans in 2002, but recently changed its name to the Pelicans, freeing Hornets up.
+The Charlotte Bobcats will officially become the Hornets next season, uniting the Queen City's current NBA team with its old nickname.
+The original Charlotte Hornets franchise moved to New Orleans in 2002, but last year changed its name to the Pelicans, freeing Hornets up.
 In honor of the former Bobcats, here are eight other pro sports teams that opted for a new nickname.

 1. Houston Colt .45s

 Houston's baseball team was originally known as the Colt .45s, but team president Judge Roy Hofheinz made a change "in keeping with the times" in 1965.
 Citing Houston's status as "the space age capital of the world," Hofheinz settled on Astros.
 "With our new domed stadium, we think it will also make Houston the sports capital of the world," Hofheinz said.
 The change was likely also motivated by pressure from the Colt Firearms Company, which objected to the use of the Colt .45 nickname.

 In 1903, the original Baltimore Orioles moved to New York, where they became the Highlanders.
 As was common at the time, the team, which played in the American League, was also known as the New York Americans.
 New York Press editor Jim Price is often credited with coining the nickname Yanks, or Yankees, because it was easier to fit in headlines.
 The team officially adopted the Yankees name in 1913.